datamesse/datamesse.github.io/README.md

 **Note:** If you make a change to the source code and push it without building first, no changes will be reflected on the gh-pages branch.
 So ensure that when trying to push gh-pages build changes, that something in the source files has been changed, otherwise GitHub Desktop won't detect anything for the push.

-**Note:** If you hit an error whilst performing the push, it may be relating to number/size of files being sent, in which case from GitHub Desktop, try repushing, otherwise click the History tab and reverse the commits that are pending, and resend the changes in smaller amounts.
+**Note:** If you hit an error whilst performing the push, it may be relating to number/size of files being sent, in which case from GitHub Desktop, try repushing, otherwise click the History tab and undo or reverse the commits that are pending, and resend the changes in smaller amounts.